 • Always finish with raw extra virgin olive oil and a grind of black pepper.

-Which wine to pair with Tuscan lentils with sausage?
+What wine pairs well with Tuscan lentils with sausage?

 A Chianti Classico or a Morellino di Scansano pairs perfectly with the savory sausage and rustic lentils.